Visperi/WinampRPC/README.md

 1. Ensure you meet the requirements
 2. Download the files and place them in the same directory
+3. (*optional*) Set up some custom assets
-3. Run main.py while using Winamp
+4. Run main.py while using Winamp

 ## Custom assets